-Warm Hat – A cute bobble hat like this one by Barts or this one by Joules is a must have!
+Warm Hat – A cute bobble hat like this one or this one (check out the Canada theme!) is a must have!
 For some activities where you need to wear a helmet (ice climbing for example) it might be useful to have an alternative option without a bobble.

-Scarf And Snood – I’d recommend packing a lovely warm scarf to wrap up with – these plaid ones are nice!
+Scarf And Snood – I’d recommend packing a lovely warm scarf to wrap up with – these colourful warm scarves are nice!
 If it’s particularly cold, you might find a snood handy too.

 Swimwear – After an active day in the snow, there’s no better way to relax and warm up than with a dip in the hot springs or a warm hotel pool.
 Don’t forget to pack your bikini, swimming costume or trunks.

 Sunglasses – We were lucky enough to enjoy blue skies and sunshine almost every single day we were in Alberta in March.
-Don’t forget your sunnies.
+Don’t forget some good polarised sunglasses with high UV protection.
 With all that snow around, it can get really bright!
-I did a big order from Sunglass Warehouse a while ago.
-They’ve got lots of fun, stylish designs, but they’re really reasonable and have lasted well.

 Other Clothes – I also packed regular clothes including T-shirts, long sleeved tops, jeans, a smart dress, leggings etc!
 The restaurants and hotels we visited had excellent heating and insulation so it was fine to wear normal outfits indoors.